pryv/dev-site/source/getting-started-customer.md

      https://reg.{domain}/user
 ```

-The returned answer will contain the username of the created account and the URL to start using it and manage data for this user.
+The returned answer will contain the username of the created account and its dedicated hostname.

 ```json
 {